AshKmo/ash-script/README.md

 [ this is a comment ]
 ```

-Anything between and including two square brackets is considered part of a comment and is not executed as code.
+Anything between and including two enclosing square brackets is considered part of a comment and is not executed as code.
 Thus, multiline comments are also possible:

 ```
 [